-Expans sion space commitments ls there an expansion strategy or a plan to develop one?
-Targets/priorities identified for expansion (program type, populations, location or auspice ) Other details spaces with 1 18 con license "Space top ite st 238 additional FTE s by end of 2025-2026, L72 to be school-based, mmunity-based, 48 in ed home daycare. e creation will remain a em of discussion for the d action plan."
-"The Government of Nunavut is looking at every option for increasing the number of non-profit daycare spaces in the territory" .
+Expansion space commitments Is there an expansion strategy or a plan to develop one?
+Targets/priorities identified for expansion (program type, populations, location or auspice8) Other details NU At least 238 additional FTE spaces by end of 2025 - 2026, with 172 to be school-based, 18 community-based, 48 in licensed home daycare.
+"Space creation will remain a top item of discussion for the second action plan".
+"The Government of Nunavut is looking at every option for increasing the number of non-profit daycare spaces in the territory" 10.
 Will investigate and search for community venues to be used for new ELCC.
 Will encourage unlicensed family child care providers to become licensed.
-In 2021-2022 and 2022-2023 will develop a plan to create spaces across the territory suitably for the unique needs of each community.
+In 2021- 2022 and 2022 - 2023 will develop a plan to create spaces across the territory suitably for the unique needs of each community.
 Next action plan will focus on increasing net spaces 0-5 year olds.
-Further work will find innovative School-based child care, family child care, foster care/family child care, equity and inclusion, families more in need including lower-income, Indigenous, lone-parents, Black and racialized families, children with disabilities, non-standard hours, those having limited or no access to ELCC in the children's official language.
+Further work will find innovative solutions to access, as demand School-based child care, family child care, foster care/family child care, equity and inclusion, families more in need including lower-income, Indigenous, lone-parents, Black and racialized families, children with disabilities, non-standard hours, those having limited or no access to ELCC in the children's official language.
 NU has three official languages: Inuktitut, French, English.
 Nunavut is the Nunavut Inuit homeland, created under an Inuit land claim.
 The population is predominantly Inuit.
 Nunavut's geographical and demographic context has a significant impact on its ELCC needs and challenges.
-Nunavut provides part-day kindergarten for all 5 year olds.
+Nunavut provides part-day kindergarten for all 5 year olds. will increase over time.